rivernews/macos-reinstall/README.md

   - [ ] drag in accessibility
 - Configure keyboards
   - [ ] Add other languages needed
-- Configure system bar icons
+- Configure system bar icons "always show"
   - [ ] For volume, also enable "play feedback sound when volume is changed"
   - [ ] For bluetooth
 - [ ] Internet account - enable for contact app, ... etc.
 - [ ] Cleanup dock app icons, remove infrequently used ones
+- [ ] User and Groups
+  - [ ] Change computer network name